Skip to main content

 • Samoa should ensure that all the TPNW obligations are implemented domestically, through legal, administrative and other necessary measures.

-• Samoa should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a Modified Small Quantities Protocol.
+• Samoa should conclude and bring into force an Additional Protocol with the IAEA, and upgrade to a modified Small Quantities Protocol.

 Can you help us update this state profile?
 Send e-mail